Tongue and Lip Ties

 What follow up is required for my baby?

 No follow up is routinely required following the procedure but we can see any patients that are worried or concerned.
-For those living out of town, please organise a review with your GP or paediatrician if required.

 Have more questions?